Frances Olsen

+Life and career

 She was born in Chicago, Illinois, received a B.A. from Goddard College in 1968, a J.D. from the University of Colorado in 1971 (where she was the Notes and Comments Editor of the law review), and an S.J.D. from Harvard University in 1984.
 While in law school, Olsen did legal aid work for migrant farm workers in Colorado.
 After law school, she was a law clerk for Alfred A. Arraj, the Chief Judge of the United States District Court for the District of Colorado.
 In 1973, she represented Native Americans at Wounded Knee.
 She also established a public interest law firm in Denver, Colorado that handled feminist issues.
 From 1981 to 1983, while an S.J.D. student, she founded a legal academic women's group, the Fem-Crits, which spread across the country.

 She has written more than 100 scholarly articles, co-authored Cases and Materials on Family Law: Legal Concepts and Changing Human Relationships, and edited two collections on feminist theory.
 Her article The Family and the Market, 96 Harv.
 L. Rev. 1497 (1983), is one of the most cited works in legal scholarship.
 She has taught courses in feminist legal theory at Harvard, Oxford, Cambridge, Berlin, Frankfurt, the University of Tokyo, the Hebrew University of Jerusalem, and at other universities in the United States, Chile, France, Italy, Japan, and Israel.
 She was a Fellow at Oxford University in 1987 and is a former Overseas Fellow at Churchill College, Cambridge University.
 She has lectured throughout the world.